This post may contain affiliate links. Read my full disclosure policy.

-If you enjoy cooking in your spare time, I encourage you to try this dish.
-It’s a special one to save for a lazy weekend, and the leftovers get better and better.
+If you enjoy cooking in your spare time, I encourage you to try this Authentic Chicken Biryani.
+It’s a special meal to save for a lazy weekend, and the leftovers get better and better.

 An authentic and delicious recipe for Indian Chicken Biryani and a flavorful Cilantro Yogurt Sauce.
 Perfect for a Sunday dinner.
-This can be made vegetarian by substituting chick peas for the chicken.
+Go here for a vegetarian option!

 - 1/2 cup ghee